curatorsigma/coe-rs/README.md

 }
 ```

-You can receive packets like this (but please add better Error handling for real-world applications):
+You can receive packets like this:
 ```rust
 async fn listener() -> Result<(), Box<dyn Error>> {
     let socket = UdpSocket::bind("0.0.0.0:5442").await?;